-Alameda Alliance for Health reported \$2,753,420 and \$2,606,677 as deferred outflows of resources related to contributions made subsequent to the measurement date for the years ended June 30, 2022 and 2021, respectively.
-This amount will be recognized as a reduction/increase of net pension liability for the measurement period ended June 30, 2021 and 2020, respectively.
+Alameda Alliance for Health reported \$3,237,269 and \$2,753,420 as deferred outflows of resources related to contributions made subsequent to the measurement date for the years ended June 30, 2023 and 2022, respectively.
+This amount is recognized as a reduction/increase of net pension liability for the measurement period ended June 30, 2022 and 2021, respectively.
 Other amounts reported as deferred outflows and deferred inflows of resources related to the CalPERS plan will be recognized in future pension expense as follows: